rails-girls-summer-of-code/summer-of-code/blog/_posts/2015-07-31-Introducing-Ruby-Girls-Quito.md

 ---

-Hello, everybody ¡(¡Hola a todos!)
+Hello, everybody! (¡Hola a todos!)

 We are [Evy and Sofi] (https://teams.railsgirlssummerofcode.org/teams/90) from team RubyGirlsQuito and, as you might have guessed, we are based in Quito, Ecuador.
 We are working on Project LEAP Encryption Access Project – Webapp.
 We’re a group of two